Application Deadline: Wednesday, March 31, 2021

 The University of Texas Press is offering a Publishing Fellowship for the 2021–2022 year, beginning September 1, 2021, and ending August 31, 2022.

 - The Fellowship program is designed to give one year of experience in book publishing to the most qualified applicants and help prepare the recipient for a career in book publishing.

-- The Fellowship will consist of one year of intensive training in three departments, with exposure to and instruction in the operations of the other departments at the Press.
+- The Fellowship will consist of one year of intensive training in at least two departments, with exposure to and instruction in the operations of the other departments at the Press.
 The primary departments are described below.
 Applicants should rank these departments in their personal statement to indicate their primary areas of interest.

 - The emphasis will be on scholarly publishing, although much of the training will apply equally well to trade publishing.

 Eligibility and Requirements:

-- The University of Texas Press Publishing Fellowship is open only to alumni of the University of Texas at Austin.
+- The University of Texas Press Publishing Fellowship is open to all humanities graduates.

 - Applicants must have a strong desire to pursue a career in publishing.